Nattawut30/Compound-Interest-Calc.-by-Nattawut-Boonnoon-SWU/README.md

 1. Install Python.
 2. Download 'Nattawut_CI_Calc_SWU.py.'
 3. Run the code.
-4. Enter your principal, interest rate, and number of years.
+4. Enter your principal, interest rate, and time in years.
 5. Enjoy how your capital grows year by year.

 *** If it 404s error, clear browser cache (Ctrl+Shift+R) or try incognito mode ***